Risk Management in Foreign Exchange Investing

 (3) Interest Rate Risk

-(iv) Changes in the overnight rates (SWAPs) that majorly affect carry-traders
+(iv) Changes in overnight rates (SWAPs), which significantly affect carry traders

 Hedging Against Interest Rate Risk

-(i) Trading always small sizes allows a lot of space for wide stop-loss orders.
-That means less vulnerability to volatile events, such as interest rate decisions
+• Trading small position sizes allows for wider stop-loss orders, reducing vulnerability to volatile events such as interest rate announcements.

 3- Credit Risk